ivaylokenov/MyTested.AspNetCore.Mvc/BACKERS.md

 #### What's the difference between Patreon and OpenCollective?

 Funds donated via both platforms are used for development and marketing purposes.
-Funds donated via OpenCollective are managed with transparent expenses.
+Funds donated via [OpenCollective](https://opencollective.com/mytestedaspnet) are managed with transparent expenses.
 Your name/logo will receive proper recognition and exposure by donating on either platform.

+Additionally, funds donated via [Patreon](https://www.patreon.com/ivaylokenov) (see the stretch goals) give me the freedom to add more features to the free `Lite` edition of the library.

 ## Gold Sponsors